pnp/powershell/documentation/Add-PnPOrgAssetsLibrary.md

 The libraries must also have read rights for 'Everyone except external users' enabled on them.
 Either on library or on the entire site level.

+Only entire libraries can be configured as an organizational asset, folders cannot.

 It may take some time before this change will be reflected in the webinterface.

 ## EXAMPLES